A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

 \subsection{Evaluation Metrics}

-We evaluate the detection accuracy of the alternative ML techniques using common evaluation metrics: \emph{precision}, \emph{recall} and \emph{F1-score}.
-We first define standard concepts based on the confusion matrix: \begin{itemize} \item \textit{TP} (True Positive) is the number of the abnormal sequences of log event occurrences that are correctly detected by the model. \item \textit{FP} (False Positive) is the number of normal sequences of log event occurrences that are wrongly identified as anomalies by the model. \item \textit{TN} (True Negative) are normal sequences of log event occurrences that are classified correctly. \item \textit{FN} (False Negative) is the number of abnormal sequences of log event occurrences that are not detected by the model. \end{itemize} We therefore define the three evaluation metrics as follows. \emph{Precision} is the percentage of the \emph{correctly} detected anomalous sequences of log event occurrences over all the anomalous sequences detected by the model; the corresponding formula is $\mathit{Prec}=\frac{\mathit{TP}}{\mathit{TP}+\mathit{FP}}$. \emph{Recall} is the percentage of sequences of log event occurrences that are \emph{correctly} identified as anomalous over all real anomalous sequences in the dataset; it is defined as: $\mathit{Rec}=\frac{\mathit{TP}}{\mathit{TP}+\mathit{FN}}$.
-The \emph{F1-score} represents the harmonic mean of precision and recall: $\mathit{F1}=\frac{2 * \mathit{Prec} * \mathit{Rec}}{\mathit{Prec} + \mathit{Rec}}$.
+In the context of (log-based) anomaly detection, we define the standard concepts of \textit{True Positive}, \textit{False Positive}, \textit{True Negative}, and \textit{False Negative} as follows: \begin{itemize} \item \textit{TP} (True Positive)\footnote{Note that the positive class in our experiments is always associated with the anomalous log event sequences in every dataset, even when this class is not the minority class in a dataset.} is the number of the abnormal sequences of log event occurrences that are correctly detected by the model. \item \textit{FP} (False Positive) is the number of normal sequences of log event occurrences that are wrongly identified as anomalies by the model. \item \textit{TN} (True Negative) are normal sequences of log event occurrences that are classified correctly. \item \textit{FN} (False Negative) is the number of abnormal sequences of log event occurrences that are not detected by the model. \end{itemize}